Stock Handling, Waste Control & Product Quality

 POS

-Point Of Sale – Is our customized “Point of Sale” system where we can handle payments from guests, employee meals and loyalty card redeeming.
+Point Of Sale – Is our customized “Point of Sale” system where we can handle payments from guests, employee meals and JOE Card redeeming.
 It is a system made to simplify the task of handling the different “point of sale” for us, while collecting the information for our database on our Workplanner.

 Go to Definition Page →